 In addition to adult foster care and home care, the major benefits of this program include Personal Emergency Response Services (also called Medical Alert services), chore services, respite care, and minor modifications to the home to preserve the resident's independence.

 Applicants for SPED and Ex-SPED must be at least 18 years of age and legal residents of North Dakota.
 Services are not provided to individuals in Medicaid funded nursing homes.
 Therefore, program participants must either live at home or in adult foster care.

 Other eligibility requirements for SPED and Ex-SPED vary slightly as follows:

 The services available are the same whether the beneficiary is approved for SPED or Ex-SPED, with the exception of personal care, which is only available for SPED enrollees.
 However, make note, the reason personal care services are available to SPED participants is that they must be eligible for the Medicaid state plan as a program requirement.
 Therefore, personal care services are available via Medicaid for those enrolled in SPED.

 Financial obligations between the programs may differ.
 Ex-SPED beneficiaries have the complete cost of services covered, while SPED beneficiaries may be charged a service fee.
 However the fee for services is minor when compared to purchasing these same services from private elder care service providers.
 Services covered by these programs include:

 These programs are available statewide.
 To learn more or begin the application process, there are several paths.
-One can contact their local county social service office, visit the Aging and Disability Resource webpage, or call the toll-free number at 1-855-462-5465.
+One can contact their local county human service zone, visit the Aging and Disability Resource webpage, or call the toll-free number at 1-855-462-5465.
 One may also find additional information about SPED here or Ex-SPED here.